I enjoy working with clinicians who are working with folks with eating disorders and body image issues.

 Eating Disorder focused Consultation Group

-Starting in April or May 2017 (time TBD), I will be running a consultation group for mental health professionals who would like to develop skills in working with marginalized folks with eating disorders.
+Starting in September 2017 (time TBD), I will be running a consultation group for mental health professionals who would like to develop skills in working with marginalized folks with eating disorders.
 Many available training resources do not address marginalized folks with eating disorders.
 My goal in running a consultation group is to provide a safe environment to discuss how the impact of oppression and how being part of a marginalized community can have an impact on one’s eating disorder.
 We will also explore in a supportive manner how as clinicians, we can bring ourselves into the room to help our clients make sense of their eating disorder.